stackct/toxic/docs/pickle.md

 }
 ```

-Steps can be repeated by using a `foreach` block. `foreach` will repeat the step for each item in the comma separated list.
+Steps can be repeated by using a `foreach` block. `foreach` will repeat the step for each item in the list.
-The collection can be a statically defined string, or an interpolated value from the output of another step.
+The list can be a comma separated string value, an array list, or an interpolated value from the output of another step.
 Use the `{{ each }}` variable to reference the item of the current iteration.
 NOTE: At this time the output variables from a step containing a foreach will only contain the step output produced from the last iteration of the step.